-Every time I heard the name „Albania” I thought of the list of 25 proofs that this country doesn’t exist.
+Every time I heard the name “Albania” I thought of the list of 25 proofs that this country doesn’t exist.
 And no matter how funny they are the longer you think about them, the more you realize you really know nothing about this place.
 It’s been locked for years, making it almost impossible to learn more about it but fortunately it’s slowly opening to the world.
 The tourism is growing, Albania is discovered by more people and I’m sure in few years’ time it will be a really big thing!
 So make sure to get there before everyone else will!
-I know after these 2 days I want to discover so much more of it.
+There are so many reasons to travel to Albania and I know after these 2 days there I want to discover so much more of it.
 It was like a trailer for me and now I’m impatiently waiting for the whole movie!

 Are you planning a trip to the Balkans?
 Do you like that region as much as I do?
 I’ve created a Facebook group where you can look for advise or inspiration and share your travel stories and pictures from the Balkans and beyond.
 Join now!